-If we study the Bible without a preconceived bias for finding errors, we will find it to be a most harmonious and consistent book.
-Differences in the Bible don’t necessarily mean discrepancies.
-For example, a person may affirm, “I went shopping with my daughter yesterday.”
-That same person might also tell someone, “Yesterday, I went to the Mall with my best friend.”
+For example, a man may affirm, “I went jogging with my son yesterday.”
+That same man might also tell someone, “Yesterday, I went to the Park with my best friend.”
 Both statements, though different, could be true.
-Perhaps the mother went shopping with her daughter and her best friend, Mary.
-Or, it could be that the daughter is the mother’s best friend.
+Perhaps the man went jogging with his son and his best friend, John.
+Or, it could be that the son is the man’s best friend.
 Either way, these are not discrepancies.

 In His service,